WhyseRabbit/WhyseRabbit.github.io/_posts/2020-05-27-suicide-rates-dropping.md

 #### Global Suicide Rates 1997
 ![1997 rates](https://whyserabbit.github.io/assets/img/rates97.jpg)

 - Hungary, Luxembourg, and Lithuania have the highest numbers in '97.
-A cursory search for causes within this timeframe gave no definitive causes.
+A cursory search for causes within this timeframe gave no definitive results.
 This is not great for data, but sometimes life (or death) happens.

 #### Global Suicide Rates 2004